Inflect logo

 Regional Market Reach: Tønder serves both Danish and Northern German populations.
 It acts as an effective edge location for reaching several million users across the border with better reliability than distant metropolitan hubs.

-Tax Advantage For Data Centers: While Denmark does not offer specific data center tax breaks, the business climate is efficient for international investment.
-The lack of restrictive levies on digital infrastructure helps customers maintain a transparent operational budget.
+Tax Advantage For Data Centers: The Danish business climate is efficient for international investment even without sector-specific tax breaks.
+The lack of restrictive levies on digital infrastructure helps customers maintain a transparent and predictable operational budget.

 Natural Disaster Risk